baisong/orenrobinson.com/index.md

 These days I'm making free tech activism resources and tools and hold free social justice tech office hours at [Include People](https://www.includepeople.com/), a collaboration space which you can [follow and support on Patreon](https://www.patreon.com/includepeople).

-I'm also part of [Organizing White Men for Collective Liberation](https://www.owmcl.org/), [Jewish Voice for Peace San Diego](https://www.jvpsandiego.org/), [Espacio Migrante](https://www.espaciomigrante.org/), [Showing Up for Racial Justice (SURJ)'s board](https://www.showingupforracialjustice.org/leadership-team.html) and [San Diego chapter](http://linktr.ee/surjsandiego) and [Tech Workers Coalition San Diego](https://twcsandiego.org/).
+I also volunteer organize with [Jewish Voice for Peace San Diego chapter](https://www.jvpsandiego.org/), serve as a board member of [Espacio Migrante](https://www.espaciomigrante.org/), and serve as a core team member of [Showing Up for Racial Justice (SURJ) San Diego chapter](http://linktr.ee/surjsandiego).

 [One-Page Resume (PDF)](https://github.com/baisong/orenrobinson.com/raw/master/Oren-Robinson-Resume.pdf)